dsccommunity/DscWorkshop/Exercises/Task1.md

     ```powershell
     Set-Location -Path $home
     ```
-4. If you have not yet installed git, please do so now by executing the following lines of code:
+4. **Optional**: If you have not yet installed git, please do so now by executing the following lines of code:
     ```powershell
     Install-PackageProvider -Name nuget -Force
     Install-Module Chocolatey -Force
     Install-ChocolateySoftware
     Install-ChocolateyPackage -Name git -Force
     ```
+    If you do not want to install Chocolatey, you can also browse to <https://git-scm.org> and download and install git from there.
+5. Ensure that the git executable is in your path to make the next exercises work.
+Otherwise, please use the full or relative path to git.exe in the following steps.
 5. In this and the following exercises we will be working with the open-source DscWorkshop repository hosted at <https://github.com/automatedlab/dscworkshop>.
 To clone this repository, please execute:
     ```powershell
     git clone https://github.com/automatedlab/dscworkshop